 There are many other everyday items that we can reuse and upcycle instead of them going to landfill.
 View the following tips to help you reuse more at home:

 - buy from Council’s tip shops and from op shops, antique centres, garage sales and community sales

 - always share or donate quality items that you don’t need or want.
 For locations, check out the national website for charities or Recycling Near You

 - take reusable furniture and homewares to Council’s free resource recovery centres.
-They will be donated to tip shops and all funds raised support Endeavour Foundation.
+They will be donated to tip shops and all funds raised support the Endeavour Foundation.

-- Donate to an op-shop.
+- donate to an op-shop.
 For locations, check out the national website for charities or Recycling Near You

 - give yourself a project to repair and refurbish homewares and furniture, rather than buying brand new

 - incorporate pre-loved and revived clothing into your wardrobe by mending, altering and buying second-hand.

 Garage sales are a great way to declutter, make some extra money and support Brisbane’s thriving second-hand economy.

 Our free Get garage sale ready guide provides Brisbane residents with information to have a fun and profitable garage sale day.